f/awesome-chatgpt-prompts/PROMPTS.md

 - Always add `valign: "top"` to bulleted list text boxes
 - Every bullet array's last item must include `options: { bullet: true }` explicitly
 - Never use `#` in hex color values — pass without the hash
+- When building card grids where content length varies, don't assume uniform row heights — either measure/estimate per-card height from item count, or use independently-tracked running y-offsets per column so taller cards don't overlap the next row
 - QA every rebuild: `soffice --headless --convert-to pdf`, then `pdftoppm -jpeg -r 120`, review before delivering

 ### openpyxl:
 - Use `PatternFill("solid")` for all cell fills
-- Freeze panes at A2 on all data sheets
+- Freeze panes at the top-left of the scrollable data region (this shifts if using a calendar-grid Master with header rows and a day-column axis)
 - Set `showGridLines = False` on all sheets
-- Auto-filter on header rows
+- Auto-filter on header rows where the sheet is a flat list; a calendar-grid Master doesn't need auto-filter
+- For calendar-grid layouts: resolve overlapping time blocks within a day before merging cells (sort by start time, clip a block's end to the next block's start); named/approximate time-of-day labels need an explicit anchor-hour mapping since they have no literal clock time

 ### CSVs:
 - Always use Python `csv.writer` with utf-8 encoding
-- No special characters — plain ASCII only
+- No special characters — plain ASCII only, with explicit character substitution (é→e, —→--, '→')
 - Verify coordinates are accurate before including

-### Schedule splits:
+### Schedule splits (PowerPoint):
-- Split any city schedule across multiple slides if more than 14 data rows
+- Do not split a city's daily schedule across slides by default.
+Combine all days for one city onto a single slide.
+- Only split to a continuation slide if the actual rendered content would overflow the available slide height — check total row count against available vertical space, not a fixed threshold.

 ---